microsoft/vscode-simple-jupyter-notebook/README.md

   private readonly fileToCell = new Map<string, vscode.NotebookCell>();
 ```

 To apply the mapping we have to find all places in the DAP protocol where file paths are used.
-These places are all represented by the `DebugProtocol.Source` interface and the utility function `visitSources` can be used to "visit" those places and perform the mapping (since the the `visitSources` function depends heavily on the DAP specification, it should live in the corresponding DAP mode module but now, the sample contains a copy that might be out of date).
+These places are all represented by the `DebugProtocol.Source` interface and the utility function `visitSources` can be used to "visit" those places and perform the mapping (since the `visitSources` function depends heavily on the DAP specification, it should really live in the corresponding DAP npm module, but for now this sample just contains a copy that might get out of date).

 With this the receiving side in the `XeusDebugAdapter` becomes this:
 ```ts